Advantages and Disadvantages of Bespoke Software

 It is built to improve efficiency (most of the time)

-Because bespoke software eliminates unnecessary features and focuses on what is actually needed for a specific business, it more often than not leads to more efficient processes.
+Bespoke software ditches the unnecessary features and focuses on only what is relevant to your business.
+This means that more often than not, your processes become more efficient.
 Automation and tailored functionality greatly help reduce manual tasks and as a bonus - minimise the risk of errors.

 With the good, comes the bad - isn't that just life?!
-Let's take a look at some of the downsides to bespoke software.
+Here's some aspects of bespoke software that you might want to consider before jumping in:

-One of, if not the most notable drawbacks is the upfront investment that usually required.
-Bespoke software typically requires more time and resources to design, develop and test, which can lead to significantly higher initial costs compared to off-the-shelf solutions as this software is already built.
+One of, if not the most notable drawbacks of custom software is the upfront investment that is usually required.
+Bespoke software typically requires more time and resources to design, develop and test your new system which can lead to significantly higher initial costs compared to off-the-shelf solutions as that software is already built.

 Unsurprisingly, because it is built from the ground up, custom software takes longer to develop.
-Businesses must factor in planning, design, development, testing and deployment timelines, which may be problematic for businesses who are looking for quick fixes.
+If you're seriously considering going bespoke, you must factor in planning, design, development, testing and deployment timelines, which may be problematic if you're just after a quick fix.

 The importance of clear requirements cannot be understated for bespoke software projects.
-Successful outcomes depend heavily on having clear, well defined requirements from the purchasing company and often requires a lot of detail.
-Without this, there’s a risk of scope creep, misaligned features or a product that doesn’t fully meet the business's needs.
+Successful outcomes depend heavily on having transparent, well defined requirements from you - the client - and often requires a lot of detail.
+Without this, there’s a risk of scope creep, misaligned features or a product that doesn’t fully meet your requirements despite all the work that goes into it.

-With bespoke software, the responsibility for ongoing maintenance, updates and security falls to the commissioning business (or their chosen development team).
-This can add to risk and costs if not properly planned for.
+With bespoke software, the responsibility for ongoing maintenance, updates and security is on you.
+This can increase risk and lump you with additional costs if not properly planned for.

 So there you have it, the advantages and disadvantages of bespoke software.
 Every project is unique so these pros and cons may or may not apply in your specific situation.
 If you'd like to discuss this further or get an idea of which points might apply to you, get in touch with our friendly team for a chat today!